cmsps/getPids/README.md

-# getPids_html.py
+# getPids
-Get PIDs from the BBC HTML schedules
+Get PIDs from the BBC HTML schedules.

+This script uses a Python parser to untangle the HTML.